snayrouz/quantified-self-starter-kit/README.md

 A calorie tracker project that is built with jQuery and Javascript.

-Deployed on Github Pages: https://snayrouz.github.io/quantified-self-starter-kit/
+To view the application, visit https://snayrouz.github.io/quantified-self-starter-kit/

 ## Getting Started